Voting at Council Elections

 The Minister for Local Government, the Hon.
 Adem Somyurek MLC, will decide whether to accept the recommendation.
 Any changes to the electoral structure will take effect at the next local council general election in October 2020.

-Other information relevant to Council elections includes the following:
+Read other information relevant to Council elections: